seyuboglu/milieu/README.md

 ```

 ## Using *Mutual Interactors*
-To get started checkout `mutual_interactors.ipynb` a Jupyter Notebook that will walk you
+To get started checkout `notebooks/mutual_interactors.ipynb` a Jupyter Notebook that will walk you
 through the process of training a *Mutual Interactors* model.

 It will also show you how to visualize the predictions of a trained *Mutual Interactors*